 In the 80’s Zevon’s success fizzled and he was dropped by Asylum.
 His serious addiction to alcohol led to a personal slide.
 However, he did overcome his alcohol and drug problems and started a comeback in the latter half of the 80’s, although his subsequent albums never attained the commercial success of his earlier releases.

 In 2002, Warren was diagnosed with an inoperable form of lung cancer.
-Treatments were offered to him, but he refused them and began working on his final album, which would be name The Wind.
+Treatments were offered to him, but he refused them and began working on his final album, which was named The Wind.
 A great many of his friends performed on the album with him.

-Warren Zevon passed away in Spetember of 2003.
+Warren Zevon passed away in September of 2003.
 He was 56 years old.